dragomano/Light-Portal/docs/basics/customizing.md

     * Selected topics
     * Selected boards
 * The frontpage title — you can change the name of the portal used as the page title and the title of the browser tab.
-* Categories - sources of articles for the frontpage — allows you to select portal categories for these frontpage modes: "All pages from selected categories" and "Selected pages".
+* Categories - sources of articles for the frontpage — allows you to select portal categories for these frontpage modes: "All pages from selected categories".
-* Boards - sources of articles for the frontpage — allows you to select boards for these frontpage modes: "All topics from selected boards", "Selected pages", and "Selected board".
+* Boards - sources of articles for the frontpage — allows you to select boards for these frontpage modes: "All topics from selected boards", and "Selected board".
 * Show images that found in articles — check whether to display images found in the text of pages or topics.
 * URL of the default placeholder image — if the option above is enabled, but the image is not found in the text, the one specified here will be used.
 * Time format in the article cards — you can change the time format.